 Life writing by Mary Seacole (Jamaica), Maya Angelou (California), Jan Willis (India), Edna Lewis (Virginia), Wangari Maathai (Kenya), and Mary Church Terrell (Washington, D.C.) are only a few examples of memoirs that illustrate how Black women expand the global view of tea as both medicinal and as a cornerstone of social and political life.

 Africana Tea unveils the roots of Black women’s international tea culture, including biblical notions like “my cup runneth over" (a painting by Annie Lee and a cover song by Aretha Franklin), “spilling the tea,” (a term coined by The Lady Chablis of Savannah), and the need to “take no tea for the fever,” (Black women’s refusals to tolerate foolishness).

-Once complete, this interactive map will be open access, like the map for Dr. Evans's book, Black Passports: Travel Memoirs as a Tool for Youth Empowerment.
+This interactive map is open access, like the map for Dr. Evans's book, Black Passports: Travel Memoirs as a Tool for Youth Empowerment.

 Details coming in Spring 2024

 Dr. Evans has been awarded a Georgia State University HRC Maymester Writing Fellowship.
 From May 9 - June 3, 2022, she will join the virtual writing program and share research updates with the Faculty Workshops.
 The annual seminar is hosted by the GSU Humanities Center.
 For more information, visit https://humanities.gsu.edu/support-for-faculty/hrc-faculty-fellows/.

 In July 2022, Dr. Evans will join the Callie House Works-in-Progress Seminar in Providence, Rhode Island.
 The annual seminar is hosted by the Vanderbilt University Callie House Research Center for the Study of Global Black Cultures and Politics.
 For more information, visit https://as.vanderbilt.edu/aads/calliehousecenter/.